office equipments

 5. A Tax Deduction for Mileage

-If you are self-employed, there’s a chance that you are doing a lot of driving for your business.
-The good news is that you are able to deduct any mileage related to your business.
+If you are self-employed, there’s a chance that you are driving a lot for your business.
+The good news is that you can deduct any mileage related to your business.
 In 2019, this deduction was 57.5 cents per mile traveled.

 This amount adds up quickly.
-Make sure that you keep up with changes in the tax code because there is a chance this deduction could change.
+Make sure that you keep up with changes in the tax code, as this deduction could change.

 If you would like to claim this deduction, it is important for you to log this mileage carefully in case the IRS starts to ask questions.
-You need to log your starting mileage, your ending mileage, your starting point, and your ending point.
+You need to log your starting mileage, ending mileage, starting point, and ending point.

-Furthermore, it is also a good idea to log the purpose of the trip and a simple notebook.
+Furthermore, it is also a good idea to log the purpose of the trip in a simple notebook.
 This can be done the old-fashioned way or through a simple mobile app.

 If you do not want to do all of the work to track your mileage, there is a simplified method you can use.
 Instead of deducting your mileage, you can deduct all of the expenses related to your vehicle.
 It is also possible for you to calculate how much money you will save using both methods.